Create indicators for files

 The current supported actions for file IOC are allow, audit and block, and remediate.
 After choosing to block a file, you can choose whether triggering an alert is needed.
 In this way, you'll be able to control the number of alerts getting to your security operations teams and make sure only required alerts are raised.

-In Microsoft 365 Defender, go to Settings > Endpoints > Indicators > Add New File Hash.
+In Microsoft Defender XDR, go to Settings > Endpoints > Indicators > Add New File Hash.

 Choose to Block and remediate the file.